Reserve Bank closer to pause on rate rises: Philip Lowe

-But he says “further tightening of monetary policy” is still likely to ensure high inflation is only temporary.
+But he said a “further tightening of monetary policy” was still likely to ensure high inflation is only temporary.

-In a speech following the 10th interest rate rise to counter high inflation, RBA governor Philip Lowe said the “more recent rate increases” had moved interest rates into restrictive territory, which is where monetary policy is high enough to slow growth in the economy.
+In a speech following Tuesday’s decision to impose a 10th rise in the official cash rate to counter high inflation, RBA governor Philip Lowe said the “more recent rate increases” had moved interest rates into restrictive territory, which is where monetary policy is high enough to slow growth in the economy.

-The earlier increases, he said, were necessary to remove the “extraordinary policy support” handed out during the pandemic.
+The earlier increases, he said on Wednesday, were necessary to remove the “extraordinary policy support” handed out during the pandemic.

-Dr Lowe told the Australian Financial Review’s Business Summit in Sydney the board discussed the timing of keeping interest rates on hold when it met on Tuesday afternoon.
+Dr Lowe told the Australian Financial Review‘s Business Summit in Sydney that the RBA board discussed the timing of keeping interest rates on hold when it met on Tuesday.

 “We also discussed that, with monetary policy now in restrictive territory, we are closer to the point where it will be appropriate to pause interest rate increases to allow more time to assess the state of the economy.”